mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-ao3.md

         creator: Firnagzen
 ```

-Fortunately, [epubhub](https://epubhub.rxliuli.com/) has been implemented based on this plugin for downloading epub from fan fiction websites, there is no need to use the more underlying mark-magic command line tool.
+Fortunately, an [epubhub](https://epubhub.rxliuli.com/) plugin has been implemented based on this plugin, which can download epubs from fan fiction websites without using the lower-level mark-magic command-line tool.

 ### url

-The address to download the novel.
-It will automatically recognize the book's id.
-For instance, the following links will be correctly recognized:
+The URL for downloading the novel.
+The book ID will be automatically identified.
+For example, the following links will be correctly identified:

 - <https://archiveofourown.org/works/777002/chapters/1461984>
 - <https://archiveofourown.org/works/777002/>

-This plugin also supports the following websites as input:
+This plugin also supports the following websites as inputs.

 - <https://forums.sufficientvelocity.com>
 - <https://forums.spacebattles.com/>
 - <https://www.bilibili.com/read/home>

+### cookie (input)

+Optional cookie configuration.
+If you want to download novels that require login to read, you need to fill in this configuration.
+Please refer to the explanation of **output > cookie** below for details.

 ## output

-Publish markdown novels to other places, or combine input to sync novels on sv/sb forums with ao3.
+Publish markdown novels to other places or synchronize novels from sv/sb forums to ao3.

-For instance, the configuration of publishing the pmas Chinese translation to ao3 is as follows, see: <https://github.com/liuli-moe/pmas/blob/main/mark-magic.config.yaml#L54-L66>
+For example, the configuration for publishing the Chinese translation of pmas to ao3 is as follows, see: <https://github.com/liuli-moe/pmas/blob/main/mark-magic.config.yaml#L54-L66>

 ```yaml
 tasks: